 What does it do?

-DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to upload files directly to your cloud, or automatically store backups.
+DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to automatically store backups of your content.

 Do you work for DreamHost?

 Yes, but this isn't an official DreamHost plugin at this time.
 It just works.

 Do I have to host my website on DreamHost?